mr-manuel/venus-os_dbus-enphase-envoy/README.md

 I'm currently trying to find a solution with the Enphase Support for this.

 UPDATE (2023.06.06): The needed API `/stream/meter` will be available with the `owner` token after the release of a firmware update at the end of June.
 See [Make "/stream/meter" available with "owner" token](https://support.enphase.com/s/question/0D53m00009CewmJCAR/make-streammeter-available-with-owner-token).
 After this happen I release the next stable release of this driver.

+🚨 UPDATE (2023.09.18): Enphase did nothing until now.
+Your help is requested!
+Please also comment under [Make "/stream/meter" available with "owner" token](https://support.enphase.com/s/question/0D53m00009CewmJCAR/make-streammeter-available-with-owner-token).
+Additionally contact the Enphase support, by linking to the article above, tell them that you need this function and ask when it will be released.

 ### Purpose